Syracuse Herald-American, June 4

 Bailo ran to Dawson’s Hotel at Cold Spring bridge and telephoned the sheriff’s department.
 Three deputies responded and soon a dragging operation was set up.
 Robert’s father sat near his son’s clothes on the river bank for hours as the search for his son’s body went on.

-The 1943-44 season was disappointing, though Solvay lost only four games.
-Two of those, unfortunately, were against Camillus, the second was one of the most humiliating defeats Solvay ever suffered, and it happened in the Onondaga County League's Western Division playoffs, yet.
+The 1943-44 basketball season was disappointing, though Solvay High lost only four games.
+Two of those, unfortunately, were against Camillus, the second being one of the most humiliating defeats Solvay ever suffered, and it happened in the Onondaga County League's Western Division playoffs.

 Two weeks later Camillus beat Fayetteville to win the overall league title, while the Solvay jayvees beat Minoa, 19-16.
 (In an unusual display of balanced scoring, the Solvay high scorers were Mike Gasapo, Nicolini, Doran and Tarolli, who had four points each.)

 On March 25 the Syracuse Herald-American announced its All-County basketball teams.
 Solvay's Casper Mozo made the first team, Western Division; Jim Ryan was on the second team.
 Zamiarski and Wysochanski received honorable mentions.

 Pitcher Manuel Garcia led Solvay to the Onondaga County League baseball championship on June 10 when the Bearcats beat Fayetteville, 10-1.

 Fayetteville's football team turned tables on Solvay, beating the Bearcats, 19-0, on October 27.
 Both teams entered the game undefeated.
 Fayetteville remained undefeated and won the County League championship.
 Solvay and North Syracuse tied for second place and, fittingly, tied, 6-6, when they played each other in the last game of the season.